General Information

 There is no fee to apply for a licence.
 However, you may have to pay royalties for the use of the work if you are issued a licence by the Board.

-The Board will only issue a licence if the applicant has done its best, in the circumstances, to find the copyright owner.
-The depth of the research required will depend on the work and the information available related to it.
-For example, if the identity of the author is not known, the options to conduct research will be much more limited than if the author is known or is famous.
+The Board will issue a licence only if the applicant has done their best, in the circumstances, to locate the copyright owner.
+The depth of the research required will depend on the work and the information available about it.
+For example, if the identity of the author is unknown, the options for conducting research will be much more limited than if the author is known or is famous.

 Who owns the copyright?